 The hen will remain with the brood through 8-10 weeks, but even under her watchful eye half of the brood will be lost to mortality.
 By the time the young pheasants reach 16 weeks of age, their plumage is virtually indistinguishable from adults.

 As fall approaches in late September, the juvenile and adult birds begin a feeding binge as to build up fat reserves that will be needed throughout the winter.

-Pheasants will eat many types of grain and seeds, but in these fall months, corn will compromise more than half of their diet.
+Pheasants will eat many types of grain and seeds, but in these fall months, cereal grains will compromise more than half of their diet.
 The foraging season also coincides with that of hunting, which will claim approximately half of all roosters.

-Winters in the upper Midwest represent the time of greatest mortality for pheasants.
+Winters represent the time of greatest mortality for pheasants.
 Rarely do pheasants freeze or starve, but often the blanketing snows and frigid temperatures reduce their health or concentrate them in limited habitats where predators are the direct cause of mortality.

 Rarely if ever does a pheasant die of old age, in fact, the average life span is less than 1 year.
 The pheasant is a prey species and must face major sources of mortality beginning the day it is laid in the nest as an egg through the day it dies.